- How to Write the University of Minnesota, Twin Cities Essays 2017-2018 - September 26, 2017

 How to Write the Dartmouth College Supplemental Essays 2017-2018

 Dartmouth College, an Ivy League school, is found tucked away in rural Hanover, New Hampshire.
 Established in 1769 by Eleazar Wheelock, Dartmouth is the ninth oldest institute of higher education in the United States.

-Engaging with nature is a critical part of the Dartmouth experience: in addition to featuring elm trees littered throughout the campus, the college owns its own ski slope, and the vast majority of entering freshmen participate in a four day outing trip before they start the school year.
+Engaging with nature is a critical part of the Dartmouth experience: In addition to featuring elm trees littered throughout the campus, the college owns its own ski slope, and the vast majority of entering freshmen participate in a four-day outing trip before they start the school year.

-With only 4,300 undergraduate students, Dartmouth is the smallest Ivy League school, and fosters a tight knit, liberal arts college type of environment dedicated to undergraduate education.
+With only 4,300 undergraduate students, Dartmouth College is the smallest Ivy League school, and fosters a tight knit, liberal arts college type of environment dedicated to undergraduate education.
 Over 60% of students participate in Greek life, which is partially due to the rural, isolated nature of the campus.